Nighthater/2121-PySpace/README.md

 - Press a Number between 1 and 8 to select a Fractal to view.
 ##### NOTE: You can only select the Fractal at startup.

-- Position you camera however you want, press `SPACE` to record your camera movement and `SPACE` to stop recording
+- Position you camera however you want, press `SPACE` to record your camera movement and `SPACE` to stop recording.
 ##### NOTE: Only one Recording at a time will currently be recorded!
-More to that below.

 - Once you finished a Recording, close the program with `ESC`

-- If you want to take further Recording you should rename the `rec_vars.npy` and `recording.npy` files in the Directory.
+- If you want to take further Recordings you should rename the `rec_vars.npy` and `recording.npy` files in the Directory.

 - Best practice would be to append the filename with: `_[#NO. OF FRACTAL]_[#NO. OF RECORDING].npy`.
   **And to place them into a separate folder!**

-- Once you Recorded every Camerapath, you can now Render the Scenes you have taken!
+- Once you recorded every Camerapath, you can now Render the Scenes you have taken!

 ## Rendering